 PrivateVPN might be a smaller player in the VPN world, but it is not to be overlooked.
 It operates dozens of servers outside the EU and will enable you to access your GDPR-restricted content without issue.
 What’s more, PrivateVPN seems to fly under the radar of many sites that are cracking down on VPN usage.
 This means it’s able to bypass the Netflix proxy error, along with those of other sites like Hulu, HBO, BBC iPlayer, and Amazon Prime Video.

 This service keeps its promises on the privacy and security front.
 It stores no logs of browser or session history, so you don’t have to worry about any data ever being handed over to a third party.
 Encryption is 256-bit on most protocols, but 128-bit is used on some.
 Either way, both are considered extremely secure.
 DNS leak protection and a kill switch are built-in.

 Apps are available for macOS, Windows, Android, and iOS, and PrivateVPN can be manually configured with Linux and some routers.

 - More than half of its servers are located outside of the EU

 - New and growing network with fast servers

 - Small number of servers to choose from

 GREAT SPEEDS:PrivateVPN is easy to use.
-Allows up to 6 devices on the same account.
-Fast connections but could do with having more servers to chose from.
-30-day money back guarantee.
+Allows up to 10 devices on the same account.
+Fast connections could do with having more servers to choose from.
+30-day money-back guarantee.